WRH-05/yoloEDGE/README.md

 3. Find your phone stream URL.
 It usually looks like:

 	   http://192.168.1.50:8080/video
+4. i also would highly recommend going into this ip address on a browser to change the video resolution to 640x480 or less.

-4. Keep the phone app running.
+5. Keep the phone app running.

 ## 6. Create .env File